Actipro/WPF-Controls/Documentation/topics/bars/controls/gallery.md

 *A menu gallery that has category headers hidden, while still displaying menu separators*

 In a scenario where you wish for a gallery to break items into multiple categories with a separator in between, but not display a category header for any categories, set the [RibbonGallery](xref:@ActiproUIRoot.Controls.Bars.RibbonGallery).[HasCategoryHeadersOnMenu](xref:@ActiproUIRoot.Controls.Bars.Primitives.BarMenuGalleryHostBase.HasCategoryHeadersOnMenu) or [BarMenuGallery](xref:@ActiproUIRoot.Controls.Bars.BarMenuGallery).[HasCategoryHeaders](xref:@ActiproUIRoot.Controls.Bars.BarMenuGallery.HasCategoryHeaders) property to `false`.

+@if (avalonia) {
+> [!WARNING]
+> The [ICollectionView](xref:@ActiproUIRoot.Data.ICollectionView) interface and related types are experimental implementations used to support grouping and filtering in Avalonia since `ItemsControl` does not natively support the functionality.
+While they are public classes from the Shared Library, they are subject to breaking changes and should only be used as directed when working with Bars controls.
+These types may be removed in a future release if `ItemsControl` implements the necessary native support.
+}

 ### Categorized Item Filtering (BarMenuGallery only)